This accessibility statement applies to the National Centre for Research Methods main website at ncrm.ac.uk

 We've also made the website text as simple as possible to understand, although the site contains much archived specialist academic content that was not authored by ourselves

 AbilityNet has advice on making your device easier to use if you have a disability.

 How accessible this website is

-We host archived research methods resources which pre-date modern web accessibility standards.
-This applies especially to the ReStore repository, which is an archive of externally-created websites dating from before 2014 which are no longer updated.
+We host some research methods resources which pre-date modern web accessibility standards.
 Our publications database contains academic publications dating back to 2004.